 PHASE 4: HOUSING & REFERRALS

-Once all agreements are signed, the provider must be set up in the applicable payment systems before requesting referrals from the St. Louis County Coordinated Entry System (CES).
+Once all agreements are signed, the provider must be set up in the applicable payment systems before requesting referrals.
 Providers must:

 1. Locate housing which matches the services/population to be served as noted in the approved proposal;